Probability Introduction

 Independent events: If an event occurring does not alter the probability of another event occurring, we say that these events are independent.
 For example, if we roll a die twice, getting a three on the first roll does not affect the probability of getting a three on the second roll.
 Therefore, we can say that these two events are independent.

 Dependent events: if an event occurring (A) changes the probability of another event occurring (B), we can say that the probability of event B is dependent on event A. For example, the probability of elevated ground-level ozone concentrations is dependent on the occurrence of a large traffic jam.
-To learn more about independent and dependent events, please see Kahn Academy’s website on dependent probabilities.
+To learn more about independent and dependent events, please see Khan Academy’s website on dependent probabilities.

 Go to the Probability Axiom page.